jaishree/ActiveAndroidTest/Creating-your-database-model.md

 ### Reserved Column Names

-Do not use the following column names or trouble will pursue:
+Do not use the following column names or trouble will ensue:
 ```
 ABORT               DEFAULT         INNER         REGEXP
 ACTION              DEFERRABLE      INSERT        REINDEX